andreasvirkus/cottage/src/about.md

 # me

-I'm an aspiring web designer & front-end developer.
+I'm an aspiring <span class="text__line-through">full-stack</span> front-end developer.
 I'm interested in all kinds of visual communication, but my major focus is on designing web interfaces.
-I also have skills in other fields like scripting, development, CD & CI, agile thinking.
+I love (and preach) all things Node, semantic HTML, the power of CSS & progressive enhancement.
+I've also dabbled in other fields (and hope to perfect them in the future), like:
+- scripting
+- web performance
+- CD & CI
+- agile thinking
+- accessibility
+- UNIX-based systems
+- dockerisation/Kubernetes

 <!-- TODO: List skills etc -->